bllanos/image-annealing/CONTRIBUTING.md

 ## Development guidelines and lessons learned

-See [learning.md](docs/learning.md) for guidelines and resources relating to development, as well as strategies learned from experience.
+See [learning.md](docs/learning.md) for guidelines and resources relating to development, as well as strategies learned from experience. [vision.md](docs/vision.md) also contains development guidelines.